UTEP-Parallel-Computing/parallel-computing-matrix-multiply-LXvsqz/ReadMe.md

 ## Parallel Computing Matrix Multiply Assignment

 To run this lab, simply run multiply.py.
 The results and time will be printed through the terminal.
-With the current code, we have matrices size 200 with values 3 and 5 repectively.
+With the current code, we have matrices size 200.
+The same two matrices are used for both the serial and parallel computations.

-The report is in the file Report.md
+THE REPORT IS IN THE FILE REPORT.MD